-We are pleased to present the McKinlay Shire Council Corporate Plan 2016-2021 to our community and stakeholders.
+We are pleased to present the McKinlay Shire Council CorporatePlan 2018-2023 to our community and stakeholders.

 It is a requirement that Council prepare a 5 year Corporate plan which outlines the future strategic direction of the McKinlay Shire.
-From recent community consultation meetings Council has taken the opportunity to develop a new Corporate Plan that will focus on highlighted community needs and expectations, incorporating these into this strategic planning document.

 This plan is a corporate response to meeting the medium and long term needs of the McKinlay Shire Community and addresses a wide variety of issues which are presented under themes in line with Council's organisational structure of; Governance and Partnerships, Economic Development, Engineering, Environment & Regulatory, Community Services and Corporate Services.